redox-os/orbtk-book/src/de/ch02-04-workspace-orbtk-tinyskia.md

 only require new rendering if a user interaction changes their state to be dirty.

-Lets summarize the main goals of `OrbTK` rendering infrastructure:
+Lets summarize the main goals of `OrbTk` rendering infrastructure:

 * API encapsulated access to all renderer functions

-  This design decision is taken to keep freedom for further development of OrbTK when it comes to support different renderers.
+  This design decision is taken to keep freedom for further development of OrbTk when it comes to support different renderers.
 We are able to support

 	* different versions of a given renderer
 	* support different renderer for different target platforms